Literature: Lilith's Brood

 - Cursed with Awesome: The Oankali consider humans uniquely blessed and genetically very attractive because we have . . . cancer.
 It turns out the same genes that can go so horribly wrong also can be used for regenerative abilities they've never seen before.

-- Earth-Shattering Kaboom: Turns out the Oankali aren't that nice after all - they're basically strip-mining Earth to make more spaceships, hence they can't just let a society of fertile humans alone.
+- Earth-Shattering Kaboom: Turns out the Oankali aren't that nice after all - they're basically strip-mining Earth to make more spaceships because of their drive to genetically merge with other species, hence they can't just let a society of fertile humans alone.

-- Face Full of Alien Wing-Wong: The Oankali solution to humanity's "flaw".
+- Face Full of Alien Wing-Wong: The Oankali solution to humanity's "flaw".note

 - Half-Human Hybrid: The children of Lilith and the other humans who breed with the Oankali.